-ILSFA requires that all eligible residentialResidential Solar (Small) participants see no upfront costs, and owners of Residential Solar (Large) may see low upfront costs.
+ILSFA requires that all eligible residential Residential Solar (Small) participants see no upfront costs, and owners of Residential Solar (Large) may see low upfront costs.
 ILSFA requires that all ongoing costs and fees to participants do not exceed 50% of the valueTotal Value of the energy generatedElectricity for their share of the system.
 This savings requirement is measured in the first year7 as well as over the term of the contract for that participant.
 For example:

-- If a Residential Solar participant installs a solar project that generates enough energy to save \$1,000 worth of net metering credits on the home's electricity bill in theparticipant's first-year Total Value of Electricity estimate on their Disclosure Form is \$1,000, their total costs and fees (minus any utility rebate retained by the customer) must not exceed \$500 for that year.
-Similarly, over a 15-year contract, if the system's energy value is \$15,000, the participant's savings must be at least \$7,500 over that period. - If a property owner or manager of an eligible multifamily building that installs a solar project receives \$1,000 worth of net metering credits on the building's electricity bill, anticipates a first-year Total Value of Electricity estimate of \$1,000, they must pass on no less than \$500 in additional services to tenants indirectly (through lowered rents, stabilized rents, or other services or improvements).
+• If a Residential Solar participant installs a solar project that generates enough energy to save \$1,000 worth of net metering credits on the home's electricity bill in the participant's first-year Total Value of Electricity estimate on their Disclosure Form is \$1,000, their total costs and fees (minus) any utility rebate retained by the customer) must not exceed \$500 for that year.
+Similarly, over a 15-year contract, if the system's energy value is \$15,000, the participant's savings must be at least \$7,500 over that period.

+If a property owner or manager of an eligible multifamilymulti-family building that installs a solar project receivesanticipates a first-year Total Value of Electricity estimate of \$1,000-worth of net metering credits on the building's electricity bill, they must pass on no less than \$500 in additional services to tenants indirectly (through lowered rents, stabilized rents, or other services or improvements).